-An alien to fights to defend Earth, Mummy Commando is named Mack the Knife, a reference to a Bobby Darin song (and renamed Jennety in the Japanese version), and dual wields daggers.
+An alien who fights to defend Earth, Mummy Commando is named Mack the Knife, a reference to a Bobby Darin song (and renamed Jennety in the Japanese version), and dual wields daggers.

 The action, as with most Capcom beat-em-ups, feels pretty close to Final Fight.
 However, the game now allows for up to four simultaneous players, which meant that the character sprites size is scaled back drastically.
 As a result, it doesn’t quite feel the same, despite mechanically being almost identical.
 It does play a bit faster, owing to the fact that you move forward when performing combos (instead of being forced to stand still), and you can run by hitting forward twice, which allows for strong dashing attacks.

 Since the main characters are meant to be superheroes (and two of them have their own blades), the arsenal of secondary weapons has been expanded to include missile launchers, hand guns, rifles, laser guns, hammers, and a paralyzing ray.
 The weapons with ammunition disappear after a few uses, though unlike Final Fight, they can be carried between scenes (though not levels).
 Certain enemies also pilot mechas, which you can mount yourself once you knock their pilot off.
 There are a few varieties of these, which can punch, shoot flames, or freeze enemies.
 The main characters still have their crowd-clearing health draining super moves, though Captain Commando has an extra (non health-consuming) move that shoots flames from his wrists, though this is only done as an awkwardly executed jump attack.